Bandwidth/api-docs/site/docs/webrtc/about.md

 ### Browsers

-Part of the Magic of WebRTC was the choice to embed a standard real-time media handling capability into all browsers, allowing real time communicaions between any collection of desktopp and mobile browsers using a globally adopted standard.
+Part of the Magic of WebRTC was the choice to embed a standard real-time media handling capability into all browsers, allowing real time communications between any collection of desktop and mobile browsers using a globally adopted standard.

 Standard browser APIs for access to sources of media ( [getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) for camera and microphone, [getDisplayMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getDisplayMedia) for screen content) and [The RTCPeerConnection API](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection) for controlling media flows to remote endpoints enable all parties to exchange real time media in an efficient and uniform manner.

 ### Media

-One of the intended sideeffects of the browser-centric approach taken with WebRTC is the broad spectrum of media that can be exchanged, and the flexibility available in exchanging that media.
-The enpoints of any media streams are free to free to adapt the to constraints of the channel with a suite of codecs, and additional application-specific data can be exchanged using WebRTC data channels.
+One of the intended side-effects of the browser-centric approach taken with WebRTC is the broad spectrum of media that can be exchanged, and the flexibility available in exchanging that media.
+The endpoints of any media streams are free to free to adapt the to constraints of the channel with a suite of codecs, and additional application-specific data can be exchanged using WebRTC data channels.

-Whether it is voice, video, screen-sharing or applicaion-specific data, WebRTC supports it.
+Whether it is voice, video, screen-sharing or application-specific data, WebRTC supports it.

 ### Programmibility

 The astute reader will notice that nothing above mentions finding / addressing the other participants in a communication, and nothing above mentions control at the session level for adding and removing participants in a session.
 That is because the browser WebRTC infrastructure leaves all of that to the controlling application.
-WebRTC is explicitly unopinionated on that front.
+WebRTC is explicitly unopinionaited on that front.

 Although this sounds like a deficiency it results in flexibility in creation of applications and communication patterns that ideally suit the creator's intended use.